 I’ve found a few furniture Youtube channels that I’m addicted to.
 Made by Raphael and Modern Makeovers.
 These guys are transforming pieces from top to bottom and it’s SALVAGING at the next level.
 I want to be just like them… only me…lol.
-So moving forward I would really like to get more comfortable using my tools, disassembling and reassembling furniture makeovers so eventually I can mix and match pieces creating an entirely new piece!
+So moving forward I would really like to get more comfortable using my tools, disassembling and reassembling furniture makeovers so that eventually I can mix and match pieces creating an entirely new piece!
 So — inch by inch I told myself.
-I’ll start by disassembling pieces so I get a better feel of how they are put together, so eventually, I can start recreating pieces.
+I’ll start by disassembling pieces so I get a better feel of how they are put together, and eventually, I can start recreating pieces.

 That’s a long explanation for why I removed the bottom skirt and legs.
 I wanted the skirt and legs to match the existing wood on the drawers and thought it would be so much easier if I removed them.
 I used my trusty Dewalt Sander (here’s a post on how to transform ANY sander into a NO DUST Sander) to remove the existing finish.
 I started with 80 grit, moved on to 120 grit and finished with 220.
 I bought this primitive-looking sanding tool at a flea market for $2… and WOW, it’s amazing for sanding rounded edges.
 I’m SO impressed!
 It has some give so it sands rounded areas beautifully.
 I wish I had bought a few of these but it would be pretty easy to make.
 A wood handle with a strip of sandpaper stapled to it and voila!

 Once I had the bottom finish sanded off, I pulled out a few colors of stain to match the bottom skirt and legs to the existing stain on the drawers.
-I’m not that experienced matching stain so it’s trial and error for me.
+I’m not that experienced with matching stains so it’s trial and error for me.
 Luckily, I have a variety of stains on hand to play with.
 It would be a lot more frustrating if I had to go buy a few colors from Home Depot not knowing if they would work or not.

 But I will say for the $10 for a small can, even if you bought 3 for $30 for a PERFECT match it’s still well worth it and still way less expensive than investing in a new quality piece of furniture.
 I ended up using this American Oak by General Finishes and Minwax Chestnut for a perfect match.
 It’s pretty darn close don’t you think?
-To match stain, I like to look at the prominent base color, which in this case was a reddish base, and then take it from there.
+To match the stain, I like to look at the prominent base color, which in this case was a reddish base, and then take it from there.
 I work on the BACK of the leg (inconspicuous area) to do my test matching.
 If I botch it up, it’s easy to sand down the leg and give it another try.
 I also waited until the stain was perfectly dry before putting it up to the drawers I was matching it to so I’d get the “true” color.

 PRIMING AND PAINTING

-I primed this piece with two coats of BIN Shellac Based Primer by rolling it on with a foam roller to ensure NO bleed through would show through the paint finish.
+I primed this piece with two coats of BIN Shellac Based Primer by rolling it on with a foam roller to ensure NO bleed-through would show through the paint finish.
 Then I spray two coats of this Serenity Silk Paint which is a subtle and relaxing blue-green.